mvp5464/interviewPrep/JavaScript.md

 # The above promises settled at the same time but one of them resolved and other one rejected.
 When you use .all method on these promises, the result will be short circuted by throwing an error due to rejection in second promise.
 But If you use .allSettled method then result of both the promises will be returned irrespective of resolved or rejected promise status without throwing any error.

-# //promise.all----if 1 promise rejected then all will be rejected (if 1 promise resolved then all will be resolved){returns array}
+# //promise.all----if 1 promise rejected then all will be rejected (if 1 promise resolved then all will be resolved???){returns array}
 # // let p3 = Promise.allSettled([prom1, prom2]);

 # //promise.allSettled----wait for all promises to settled(resolved/rejected) then return an array of object of their status & value/reason